-Title: Supporting Contact
+Title: Supporting Family Time

-Details: Contact or family time between children and their birth families should always be promoted in the most meaningful way possible.
-We will look at how that can be achieved, the purpose of contact and think about ways this could be improved.
+Details: Family time (or contact as it used to be called) between children and their birth families should always be promoted in the most meaningful way possible.
+We will look at how that can be achieved, the purpose of family time and think about ways this could be improved.